 - to provide a deeper understanding of the determinants of sustainability of the outcomes of GEF support in least developed countries, and

-- to assess the relevance of the GEF towards LDCs’ main environmental challenges from the countries’ perspective.
+- to assess the relevance and performance of the GEF towards LDCs’ main environmental challenges from the countries’ perspective.

 Gender, resilience and GEF operations in fragile situations will be assessed as cross-cutting issues.